R

 Excessively abundant.
 Full of or widespread, especially when you're talking about something negative.
 Rife can follow the word it’s describing, as in corruption was rife during his administration.
 More commonly, however, rife comes before the word it modifies, accompanied by the preposition with, as in her story was rife with inconsistencies.
 (VC)

 Denoting an animal, especially a horse or cow, having a coat of a main color thickly interspersed with hairs of another color, typically bay, chestnut, or black mixed with white.
-Also noun: An animal with a roan coat.
+Also noun, an animal with a roan coat.
 (NOA)

 See: merle